connornishijima/connornishijima.github.io/pixie_chroma.md

 --------------------------------------------

-I designed Pixie Chroma to enable both beginners and professionals to quickly deploy alphanumeric LEDs displays using an intuitive Arduino Library and only 3 wires.
+<blurb>I designed Pixie Chroma to enable both beginners and professionals to quickly deploy alphanumeric LEDs displays using an intuitive Arduino Library and only 3 wires.</blurb>

 --------------------------------------------